Customers, online or offline, love promotions and sales.

 No matter what type of sitewide promotion you decide to run, make sure it’s obvious.
 Add sticky headers, exit-intent popups, and banners to promote your sale.

-You can run a sitewide sales promotion to boost your sales during a special event, get rid of old stock in a new season, or
+You can run a sitewide sales promotion to boost your sales during a special event, get rid of old stock in a new season, or re-engage cold subscribers.
+On the other hand, you can also implement an evergreen sitewide promotion for new subscribers.

 For instance, you can show a popup to newcomers and ask for their email addresses before giving out the coupon.